Blog Post

 Planning

-As part of your Microsoft Defender for Storage PoC you need to identify the use case scenarios that you want to validate.
-A common scenario is for the customers to identify if their Storage account has any access from suspicious IP address, or suspicious access patterns or even if there’s a malicious content upload or even to get alerted if a phishing content hosted on Storage accounts.
-In Microsoft Defender for Storage malware alert is based on hash reputation analysis.
-If you are interested to deep dive on how Microsoft Defender alerts customers upon the detection of malicious activities make sure you read this blog carefully.
-You can use the Alerts identified by Microsoft Defender for Storage as your starting point to plan which actions you want to execute.
+As part of your Microsoft Defender for Storage PoC, you need to identify the use case scenarios that you want to validate.
+A common scenario is for customers to identify if their Storage account has any access from suspicious IP addresses, suspicious access patterns, or even if there’s a malicious content upload.
+Additionally, you may want to see if there’s leakage and abuse of access tokens, or if there's lateral movement because of compromised workloads.
+If you are interested in a deep dive on how Microsoft Defender alerts customers upon the detection of malicious activities, make sure you read this blog carefully.
+You can use the alerts identified by Microsoft Defender for Storage as your starting point to plan which actions you want to execute.

 Preparation